ducknes/PDSD/README.md

 # PDSD
-Laboratory work on the subject of programming dynamic data structures (PDSD) at PSU
+Laboratory works on the subject of programming dynamic data structures (PDSD) at PSU